Basic Language Elements

 ---|---|

-Note: These example expressions are simplified to provide clarity.
-The productive expressions, for example, identifying valid email addresses are much more complex.
+The expressions in these examples are simplified to provide clarity.
+Expressions used in a production environment, for example, an expression for identifying valid email addresses, are much more complex.

 Pattern Elements